mundschenk-at/ha-valetudo-blueprints/README.md

 ### Notifications

 Sends notifications to your device (or devices) when the robot completes a cleaning task or encounters an error.
+Optionally, you can also provide your own dashboard URL for the notification.

 Available languages:
 *   English